kcartlidge/PermissionServer/README.md

 The `ConfirmPost` endpoint is again given an email address by the user but this time accompanied by the confirmation code obtained by reading that email.
 If everything matches the user is signed in.
 There are example claims added in at that point but obviously that's entirely down to you and how your application works.

+Both `SendConfirmation` and `ConfirmPost` use the optional `context` parameter when calling Permission Server to restrict the token confirmation step to users who share the same context given during the initial send step.

 For completeness there's a `Logout` endpoint too but that's a concern of the application itself and nothing to do with Permission Server.

 **Suitable views exist within `Views/Account` for starting and finishing the confirmation flow**